flox/flox/cli/flox/doc/doc-build/flox-build-clean.md

 :   The package(s) to clean.
     Possible values are all keys under the `build` attribute in the environment's `manifest.toml`.
-    If ommitted, will clean all build related data.
+    If omitted, will clean all build related data.

 ```{.include}